Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

       }
       ```
   * In addition, the IAM policy attached to the Authenticated role will also be applied but not listed within any of the claims, granted permissions as provided across all mapped roles and the authenticated roles.
-  * Unauthenticated users will only be permissioned against the desgignated Unauthenticated Role.
+  * Unauthenticated users will receive permissions against the Unauthenticated Role.
 APIs may still choose to allow access to certain to methods omitting a check against the Access Token.

 ###### Disparate App Client API Method Access
 *Authorization Scopes* are used to determine the granted permissions for an app.
 Authorization Scopes are supplied to each API Method, by providing the Authorization value as the Cognito User Pool.
 A domain for the user pool must be configured, at which point, Amazon Cognito automatically provisions an OAuth 2.0 authorization server and hosted web UI with sign-up and sign-in pages that the web app can present to users.
 Authentication to the sign-in pages creates and ID Token and Access Token, which  then may be used to access the API resource.